 Depending on how long ago the records you are seeking were created, you may find that some records are already open access or might become so in a few years.
 For example with birth, death and marriage records, each year there is a new release of records that fall within the 30 (death), 75 (marriages), 100 (births) year limit.

-See Sources - birth, death and marriage records for more specific information about Access Conditions.
+See: Birth, Death and Marriage Records, for more specific information about Access Conditions